samiux/samiux.github.io/upgrade_ubuntu2404.md

 The ```gnome-shell-extension-manager``` has been changed, some extensions will not be available, such as ```Harddisk LED```.
 Official release of Virtualbox do not compatible with Ubuntu 24.04 LTS at the moment, you can install it from Ubuntu 24.04 LTS respository.

+## Update on April 27, 2024 (GMT+8)

+According to the [Noble Numbat Release Notes](https://discourse.ubuntu.com/t/noble-numbat-release-notes/39890) that the upgrade from Ubuntu 22.04 LTS will be starting automatically for August 15, 2024 and beyond.
+At this moment, you cannot upgrade Ubuntu 22.04 LTS to 24.04 LTS by any method mentioned above.

 |[Home](/README.md)|[Projects](/projects.md)|[Articles](/articles.md)|[Apophthegm](/apophthegm.md)|[About](/about.md)|